Phenomics/phenomics.github.io/index.md

 <br/>
 **Welcome to the Phenomics and Machine Learning Team in Berlin**

 Our group has developed the <a href="http:///www.human-phenotype-ontology.org" target="_new">Human Phenotype Ontology</a> and applications of this ontology to differential diagnostics and genomics analyses.
-The HPO is being developed with the <a href="https://robinsongroup.github.io/" target="_new">Robinson Group</a> and the <a href="https://monarchinitiative.org/" target="_new">Monarch Initiative</a>.

 We develop algorithms for phenotype driven analysis of health care information and genomic variation data.
 We also work in the  fields of machine learning and modeling of biological networks with the tools of linear algebra and graph theory.